Stroudwater Navigation: Construction

 By 1774, canal building was much better understood, and a new attempt was made.
 The plan was led by Dallaway's son William, who asked Thomas Dadford Jr. (the engineer on the Staffordshire and Worcestershire Canal) and John Priddy (who had been the engineer on the Droitwich Canal during its construction) to carry out a survey.
 The cost of a canal which avoided the river and hence the mills, was put at £16,750, and soon £20,000 had been raised.
-Deciding that they did not need a new Act of Parliament, since the powers of the 1730 Act were still valid, Yeoman, who had carried out the 1754 survey, was asked to survey the route again, and a route was selected, which would require 12 locks.
+Deciding that they did not need a new act of Parliament, since the powers of the Stroudwater Navigation Act 1729 were still valid, Yeoman, who had carried out the 1754 survey, was asked to survey the route again, and a route was selected, which would require 12 locks.
 Work started, with Samuel Jones as engineer, but he was replaced by Priddy within a month.
-A challenge to the legality of building a canal under the 1730 Act was mounted by landowners and millers in 1775.
-An injunction was obtained, and the Gloucestershire Assizes ruled that the Act did not cover the work.
-A new Act was obtained on 25 March 1776, authorising the raising of £20,000 and an extra £10,000 if required.
+A challenge to the legality of building a canal under the Stroudwater Navigation Act 1729 was mounted by landowners and millers in 1775.
+An injunction was obtained, and the Gloucestershire Assizes ruled that the act did not cover the work.
+The Stroudwater Navigation Act 1776 (16 Geo.
+3. c.
+21) was obtained on 25 March 1776 to remedy the situation, authorising the raising of £20,000 and an extra £10,000 if required.
 Both sides commissioned the writing of poems to support their causes.

 Work resumed under the supervision of Priddy, but he was soon replaced by Edmund Lingard, who had been the engineer for the Coventry Canal.
 The canal was opened in stages as it was completed.
 It reached Chippenham Platt at the end of 1777, Ryeford in January 1779, and it was open throughout to the Wallbridge terminus on 21 July 1779.
 It had cost £40,930, which had been raised by calling £150 on each £100 share, by borrowing money from the shareholders, by running up debts, and by using the tolls from the parts of the canal which were already open.
 Traffic was around 16,000 tons per year, which enabled the company to repay the debts and to declare a first dividend of five per cent in 1786.